augustovictor/design-patterns-java-lab/README.md

 - Private constructor
 - No params given since it would be a factory pattern and violate the singleton pattern;

+### Factory Method
+- It does not expose instantiation logic;
+- The factory exposes a common interface and that's all the client knows about;

 ## Structural
 How objects connect to each other